dsuth10/Research-Agent/Development Docs and Scratch Pads/ui plan.md

 Below is a pragmatic, component-level wire-frame you can adapt to any web stack (React, Vue, plain HTML).
-The grouping matches the way the Deep Research API validates requests, so users don’t hit that 400-error wall.
+The grouping matches the way the Deep Research API validates requests
 ---

 ## 1. Page/Shell Layout